 - Increases Natural Filtration

-Orange King Humbert Canna has buttery-yellow blooms with splashes of orange and enhanced with apple green foliage.
-This is a very pretty flower and the plant grows to 4'.
+Orange King Humbert Canna has showy flowers featuring orange petals with splashes of yellow on the edges and apple green foliage.
+This is a very pretty flower and the plant grows to 4 - 5'.
 Orange King Humbert Canna has large leaves that resemble those of banana plants, and tall spikes of showy flowers, that bring a tropical feel to the summer garden.

 Aquatic Plants & Snails are excluded from free shipping offers and will ship separately from all other items.
 Please click here for shipping rates.

 Here are the replacement parts for Orange King Humbert Canna - Tropical Bog.

 |Plant Type||Tropical Bog Plant|

 |Hardiness Zones||8 To 11|